 In our 22 years in the industry, we’ve gotten to work with both CMS and Framework-based websites.
-When you a start a new project with us, we typically start with reviewing your requirements and then recommending the right platform to use.
+When you start a new project with us, we typically start with reviewing your requirements and then recommending the right platform to use.

 Check out some of projects we’ve done in the past using CMS and frameworks.